SCHOLARSHIPS! $500 scholarship available for 1,500 fall semester students! Continuing AND new students may apply! Apply here!

 Dean of Academic Affairs and First-Year Success

 Dr. Carmen Wade joined the CCA community January 2020 as the Dean of Academic Affairs and First-Year Success.
 In her role, Carmen serves as an instructional leader focused on the growth and development of both students and faculty/instructors in order to help students achieve their academic goals.
 Carmen also leads institutional efforts for first year success in English and mathematics, along with development and implementation of culturally-responsive and pedagogically sound instructional innovations.
-Prior to joining the college, Carmen Served as the Director of Academic Support at Fayetteville State University providing strategic and operational direction, leadership and oversight for academic support programs on campus.
-Carmen also served as the Director of the LEAP Scholars Summer Bridge Program.
+Prior to joining the college, Carmen served as the Director of Academic Support providing strategic and operational direction, leadership and oversight for academic support programs on campus and the Director of the LEAP Scholars Summer Bridge Program at Fayetteville State University.
 During her tenure, Carmen has also served as a classroom teacher, TRIO training consultant, tutor trainer, academic coach, and adjunct instructor.
 Carmen’s commitment and research interests include equity and access, student development research, assessment and evaluation, and retention & student success initiatives.
 Carmen earned a Doctor of Philosophy in Educational Management from Hampton University, a Master of Education in Education Administration and Supervision from Clemson University, and a Bachelor of Science in Elementary Education from Claflin University.

 Dean of Academic Affairs and Transfer Initiatives